EndPointCorp/end-point-blog/2011/09/05/bucardo-postgresql-replication-to-other.html.md

 In the above, the update on the regions table inthe french1 database calls a trigger that notifies Bucardo that some rows have changed; Bucardo then has a KID copy the rows from the source databases french1 to the other source database french2, as well as the targets french3 and french4.
 The final internal DELETE and COPY that it performs is done on database french3 to the tesla table rather than the regions table.

 The customname feature cannot be used to change the tables in a source database, as they must all be the same (for obvious reasons).
 We can, however, specify that a different *schema* be used for a target, as well as a different table.
 This only applies to Postgres targets, as other database types (e.g. MySQL) do not use schemas.
-Let's see that in action:
+Let’s see that in action:

 ```bash
 psql french4 -c 'create schema banana'